AdobeDocs/experience-manager-learn.en/help/cloud-service/networking/examples/sql-datasourcepool.md

 The following code example is supported by the following advanced networking options.

+Ensure the the [appropriate](../advanced-networking.md#advanced-networking) advanced networking configuration has been set up prior to following this tutorial.

 | No advanced networking | [Flexible port egress](../flexible-port-egress.md) | [Dedicated egress IP address](../dedicated-egress-ip-address.md) | [Virtual Private Network](../vpn.md) |
 |:-----:|:-----:|:------:|:---------:|
 | &#10008; | &#10004; | &#10004; | &#10004; |